uwu/shelter/packages/shelter-docs/docs/guides/patterns.md

 ::: warning
-This pattern simplifies the development process and increases reliability, _however_ it means shelter has to watch the page constantly for as long as your plugin is running, which may in theory decrease performance.
+This pattern simplifies the development process and increases reliability, _however_ it means shelter has to watch the page constantly for as long as your plugin is running, which could in theory decrease performance.
-In my testing on a relatively modern machine it has an unnoticeable impact, and from prior testing in another (slightly better optimized already) app (Kaiheila), this was not a problem at all, but we do discourage the technique if the [sub-observe](#sub-observe) pattern is viable and reliable.
+In my testing (on a reasonably modern system, in Firefox) it has an impact too small to measure in practice.
 :::

 ### Some plugins with this pattern: